 The type of schedule used, is dictated by the nature and the needs of the business it serves:

 - Full-time Schedules: used when staff work on a full time basis and the business is operational 7 days per week.
-Award rules which govern the limit to how many consecutive days that are allowed to be worked and the number of hours that may be worked a week, must be considered when scheduling staff to fully cover the business opening hours.
+Award rules which govern the limit to how many consecutive days that are allowed to be worked and the number of hours that may be worked a week, must be considered when staff to fully cover the business opening hours.

 - Part-time and Casual Schedules: used to boost staff levels when trade levels dictate the need.